 And then, enjoy your work & travel experience!

 - Try and take the first couple of days off.
-Take some time to get used to the new environment, charge up your energy and get acquainted with all practicalities – How do you get where?
-What’s the public transportation like?
+Take some time to get used to the new environment, charge up your energy and get acquainted with all practicalities: How do you get where?
+What’s public transportation like?
 Where’s the next grocery store?
 Where can you get a SIM card for your cell phone?
 Just make sure you feel comfortable in your new home before you turn back to your laptop!

 Great organization and planning skills are always a must to run a successful freelancing business, but you’ll need them even more if you plan to combine travel and work!
 Why?
-Because you want your business to keep on running AND you want your customers not to notice that you’re traveling around, right?
+Because you want your business to keep on running AND your customers not to notice that you’re traveling around, right?
 Then hop on to your favorite online travel agency, book your trip and start planning your new adventure!
 Where is it going to be?